RegardsOss/RegardsOss.github.io/_docs/development/regards/notifier/api/notifier-plugins.md

  Configuration parameters are :
  - attributeToSeek : attribut name to search for the notification json content.
  - attributeValueToSeek : attribut value to match.

- To configure this plugin use the here  under configuration bloc in import module [configuration](/development/regards/notifier/api/notifier-configuration-api/)
+ To configure this plugin use the here  under configuration block in import module [configuration](/development/regards/notifier/api/notifier-configuration-api/)
  ```json
  {
      "key": "fr.cnes.regards.framework.modules.plugins.domain.PluginConfiguration",